Skittles Game

 • Turn on the sodium lamp

-• As people come in the room, hand each person a cup of skittles
+• Hand each person a cup of skittles

 • Have them try to separate the skittles by color.
 There are 5 skittles colors, so have them try to separate the skittles into 5 groups.
 This will be challenging because the monochromatic yellow light makes all of the skittles look yellow or brown.